Reverse Type 2 Diabetes

 Any discussion around whether the term “reversed” should be used could be considered a bit pedantic.

 It is important to recognise that someone who has “reversed” their T2DM can easily become diabetic again if they revert to an unhealthy lifestyle.
 There is also a worthwhile debate to be had about whether any damage an individual has done to their body is truly undone.
-But these are issues to be discussed in medical and scientific circles, and need not detract from the messages we can give to the patients involved.
+These are issues to be discussed in medical and scientific circles, and need not detract from the messages we can give to the patients involved.

 The positive feelings someone gets from no longer being labelled as having T2DM should not be downplayed.
-Avoiding terms like “reversal” seems unnecessary (at least to me) and could even be considered to remove a powerful psychological tool from our public health arsenal; a tool that can give a much needed boost to the people we are working with.
+Avoiding terms like “reversal” seems unnecessary (at least to me) and could even be considered to remove a powerful psychological tool from our public health arsenal.
+A tool that can give a much needed boost to the people we are working with.